-CCPRC staff evaluated a total of nine transportation and land use scenarios as part of this plan.
-This was done using the regional travel demand model (the model) of Chittenden County.
-By looking at numerous scenarios we were able to better understand the impacts of land use and transportation investment decisions.
-The scenarios are described in Figure 7 in the following section.
+A total of nine transportation and land use scenarios were evaluated as part of this plan.
+This was done using the CCRPC Regional Travel Demand Model (the model) of Chittenden County.
+By looking at numerous scenarios we were able to better understand the impacts of different land use and transportation investment decisions.
+The scenarios are described in Figure 8 in the following section.

 Transportation models have been used in Chittenden County since the mid-1980's.
-The current model framework was developed in 1994 and has been updated and enhanced in 1998, 2011, and 2017.
-It uses custom designed computer software to examine travel impacts throughout the county.
-The model is a sophisticated tool that simulates the interaction between housing and employment on the transportation system and is sensitive to how congestion impacts trip making decisions.
+The current model framework was developed in 1994 and was updated and enhanced in 1998, 2011, and 2017.
+It uses custom designed computer software to examine travel impacts on roadway capacity and congestion in the county based on various land use, demographic, mode share, highway network, and other scenarios.
+The model is a sophisticated tool that simulates the interaction of trips generated by households and employment and evaluates their impact on the transportation system.
+It is also sensitive to how congestion impacts trip making decisions.

 The model can analyze morning (AM) and afternoon (PM) peak hour as well as daily conditions.
-Daily results are typically used to gauge scenario performance relative to one another.
-The AM & PM peak hour results allow staff to identify specific network problems of a particular scenario.
-The AM & PM peak hours are used for this purpose since they represent the time in which the network exhibits the greatest levels of congestion.
+For the current MTP analyses, daily results of specific metrics were used to gauge county-wide performance of each scenario relative to one another.
+The AM and PM peak hour results highlight specific network problems of each scenario.
+The AM and PM peak hour results are used for this purpose since they represent the time in which the network exhibits the greatest levels of congestion.
 It is important to look at both AM and PM peak hours to ensure potential future problems are not overlooked.